ygorsousa/semantic_annotations_sun3d/README.md

 ## Citation

-If you use the semantic annotations, please cite my thesis as below.
+If you use the semantic annotations, please cite my thesis as below:

 - SOUSA, Ygor César Nogueira.
 A new approach to semantic mapping using reusable consolidated visual representations.
 Thesis (PhD in Computer Science) – Universidade Federal de Pernambuco, Recife, 2023.